lcallarec/blog.io/_posts/2017-03-22-write-own-usb-client.md

 # Capture the USB traffic

-There's no client for Linux, so I have to capture USB packets from a _Window_ or from a _MacOs_ installation.
+There's no client for Linux platforms, so I have to capture USB packets from a _Windows_ or from a _MacOs_ installation.
 Sadly, capturing USB communication is far too complex on a recent _MacOs_ and I lost 2 hours trying it inside a physical _Windows_ OS.

 That's why I decided to have a _VirtualBox'ed Windows_ guest OS running inside a _Linux_ host.
 Best of both worlds: I can install the Luxafor client on _Windows_ and easily capture the USB on the _Linux_ host thanks to the USB forwarding capacity of *VirtualBox*.